joaonetocastro/hackerbay-interview-round-1/README.md

 NOTE: the tokens used here as examples may be expired at the time you test this application, so you should generate your own tokens

+The link to the docker image on DockerHub is https://hub.docker.com/r/joaonetocastro/round1

 It consists in tree routes:
 1. localhost:3333/login; type: POST
   This route handles the login, it receives a json with a